Welcome to Llannerchwen!

 Types of retreat we offer at Llannerchwen

-• Solitude Retreat of between two and nine nights, with the option to arrange an occasional session of spiritual accompaniment, lasting about 45 minutes.
+Solitude Retreat of between two and nine nights, with the option to arrange one occasional session of spiritual accompaniment.
+These retreats are offered two or three times per month, between February and mid-December.

-• Individually Guided Retreat (3,5,6 or 8 days), rooted in the Ignatian tradition.
-The retreatant has a daily session of spiritual accompaniment.
+Individually Guided Retreat (3,5,6 or 8 days), rooted in the Ignatian tradition, with a daily session of spiritual accompaniment.

-If you are interested in the Full Spiritual Exercises or in Themed Retreats, please contact us on retreats@llannerchwen.org.uk.
-Bookings for Solitude Retreats, Days of Prayer and Individually Guided Retreats are made via our Churchsuite booking system.
-If you are already registered with Churchsuite, please click on 'Log In'.
-If you are not yet registered with Churchsuite, please click on 'Sign Up' in order to create an account, and then return to this page to click on 'Log In' when you are ready to make a booking.
+Bookings are made via our Churchsuite booking system, using the calendar below to scroll to the dates you want.
+If you are already registered with Churchsuite, please click ‘Log In’.
+If you are not yet registered with Churchsuite, please click ‘Sign Up’ in order to create an account, and then return to this page to click on ‘Log In’ when you are ready to make a booking.

 heading